A woman at work reviews sticky notes on a clear board.

 Your credit card interest or APR (annual percentage rate) is set by your credit card company based on factors like your credit score.

-Most credit card issuers offer an interest-free grace period if you pay your statement balance in full by the due date every month and don’t take a cash advance or do a balance transfer.
-But if you take a cash advance, do a balance transfer, or don’t pay your statement balance in full each month, you’ll immediately carry a balance and lose your grace period.
+Most credit card issuers offer an interest-free grace period.
+This is when you pay your statement balance in full by the due date every month and don’t take a cash advance or do a balance transfer.
+But if you take a cash advance, do a balance transfer, or don’t pay your statement balance in full, you’ll immediately carry a balance.

-Once you lose your grace period, you’ll start accruing daily interest on the carried balance and any new transactions or fees.
+In this case, you’ll start accruing daily interest on the balance you carry and any new transactions or fees.
 And if you have a high APR, daily interest charges can make it harder to pay down your debt.

 Did you know?

-Discover has balance transfer credit card offers for eligible individuals who qualify.
-This may help you combine other credit card debt on one card for one monthly payment and may save you money on credit card interest.
+Discover has balance transfer credit card offers for eligible individuals.
+This may help you combine your credit card debt on one card and may save you money on credit card interest.

 If your promotional APR period is ending